foxypool/hddcoin-blockchain/README.md

      hddcoin init

 5) Restore your config.yaml file back to ~/.hddcoin/mainnet/config
-6) Download the latest blockchain database file from our [Releases page](https://github.com/HDDcoin-Network/hddcoin-blockchain/releases), or this mirror: http://hddcoin.org/downloads/blockchain_v1_mainnet.sqlite
-7) Restore the blockchain database to ~/.hddcoin/mainnet/db
+7) OPTIONAL STEP: Restore your previously backed up blockchain database to ~/.hddcoin/mainnet/db
 8) Start HDDcoin and verify that you are able to sync, and that you are getting challenges.